Home Blog

 Because these newborns are in a precarious state, they must be monitored extremely closely, with sensors tracking vital signs such as heart rate, respiratory rate and blood oxygen level so nurses and doctors can take immediate action at the first indication of trouble.
 Sometimes, despite their fragility, babies have to be transferred from one location to another, such as when they require a specialized type of treatment.

-To help ensure that babies are monitored as effectively as possible in the NICU, and that newborn transport is safe and smooth, Carleton University engineering researchers Jim Green and Rob Langlois are collaborating with the Children’s Hospital of Eastern Ontario (CHEO) on a pair of cutting-edge projects.
+To help ensure that babies are monitored as effectively as possible in the NICU, and that newborn transport is safe and smooth, Carleton University engineering researchers Jim Green and Rob Langlois are collaborating with CHEO, a pediatric healthcare and research centre in Ottawa, on a pair of cutting-edge projects.

 Ultimately, their work is about upholding the health of the tiniest humans by allowing clinicians to focus on providing world-class care.